taljacob2/class/docs/GCCUsage.md

-# Introduction - Compiling With GNU's GCC
+# Usage - Compiling With GNU's GCC

 ## Import `oop` To Your Program